ESA-RadLab/BERTCSRS/README.md

 **\~Local\~**
 7. pull from git

-The result summary is in `Kfolds/Kfold_results_CNS.xlsx` in the tab 'pubmed_abstract'
+The result summary is in `Kfolds/Kfold_results_CNS.xlsx` in the tab 'pubmed_abstract'.
-Test outputs of the best epoch of every fold are in `Kfolds/output/CNS/{start datetime}`
+Test outputs of the best epoch of every fold are in `Kfolds/output/CNS/{start datetime}`.
-The data used is in `Kfolds/data/CNS/`
+The data used is in `Kfolds/data/CNS/`.
-Training logs and model state dict stay on the VM in `output/models/pubmed_abstract/{version datetime}`
+Training logs and model state dict stay on the VM in `output/models/pubmed_abstract/{version datetime}`.

 ### Classification
 1\. run [data_prep.py](data/data_prep.py) on raw source data